shafeehhecker/HaulSync-FTL/CONTRIBUTING.md

 5. Open a PR — fill in the template fully
 6. PRs require at least one review before merge

+ IMPORTANT NOTE : AI PULL REQUESTS IS HIGHLY DISCOURAGED AS THIS IS A SINGLE DEVELOPER PROJECT

 ---

 ## 📁 Where Things Live